 - Must be different from your last five passwords

-Two-step verification helps keep your account secure by adding an extra layer of protection for your online login.
-Two-step verification requires you to pass an additional verification step when signing in to your account.
-There is a 24-hour delay between changing your two-step verification settings, and those settings becoming active.
-During that delay, call 1-800-937-8997 for authentication.
+- There is a 24-hour delay between changing your two-step verification settings, and those settings becoming active.
+During that delay, Contact Us for authentication.

 - When Always Required is set to ON, you'll be required to complete a second verification method every time you log in.

 - T-Mobile reserves the right to initiate two-step authentication at any time to keep your account secure.

 After setting up the two-step verification during registration, you can also use these options to authenticate:

 - Security questions: Allows you to answer security questions to confirm your identity.

 - SMS: Allows you to confirm your identity by text message to your T-Mobile phone number.

 - Fingerprint or FaceID for two-step verification if you have the T-Mobile app installed.

 - Google Authenticator app, available to Android 2.1 and iOS 3G and newer devices, required as a part of a two-step verification set-up.

 - To disable this option, select No thanks.